alexandershov/IdeaProjects/tools/git/git.md

 Otherwise, it's just a normal branch.

+When you do `git st` and see `Your branch is behind 'origin/main' by 1 commit, and can be fast-forwarded` git makes no network access to the remote `main`.
+It just compares the current branch with the tracking branch.

 Info on remote tracking branch is located at `.git/refs/remotes/{remoteName}/{branchName}`.
 It's just a pointer to commit the same as e.g. `.git/refs/heads/main`.